This site uses affiliate links and I may earn a small commission when you use my links and make a purchase, at no extra cost to you.

 Visiting San Juan de Gaztelugatxe: An Overview of What to Expect

-A Map of San Juan de Gaztelugatxe: Parking and Hiking Trail
+A Map of San Juan de Gaztelugatxe: Three Car Parks and The Hiking Trail

 The closest major cities in Spain to San Juan de Gaztelugatxe are Bilbao and San Sebastian.
-A visit to San Juan de Gaztelugatxe can easily be done as a day trip from either city.
+A visit to San Juan de Gaztelugatxe can easily be done as a day trip from either Bilabo or San Sebastian.

 How to Get to San Juan de Gaztelugatxe from Bilbao